 Jess wants 200 ribbons of length 110 cm for a party.
 However, the ribbons were sold at 25 m per tape.
 How many tapes will Jess need?

-Answer to this PSLE ribbon question:
+How to solve this 2017 PSLE ribbon question

 To answer this PSLE ribbon question correctly, you need to take note of the units involved and apply important critical thinking skills when it comes to cutting the ribbons.